picchick is a command-line utility used for programming and debugging

 In addition to the supported devices, you can specify a custom device by

-passing a path to an ini device file as the argument to the -d
+passing a path to an ini device file as the argument to the -d option.
+An

 example device file is given below, all of the fields are required.